VladimirKalachikhin/GaladrielMapSK/README.md

 ## Usage
 Go to Webapps menu of SignalK web control panel and open **Galadrielmap_sk**; or open _http://your-signalk:3000/galadrielmap_sk/_

+## Extension of SignalK protocol
+The `value` of `notifications.mob` path has  the following additional properties except specified in the documentation:

+`"source":` the UUID of instance firing of notification,
+`"position":` the GeoJSON object with MOB spatial info

 ## Support
 [Discussions](https://github.com/VladimirKalachikhin/Galadriel-map/discussions)